 London Market Report

-2024 Third Quarter Update
+2025 Third Quarter Update

 30 minutes south of London is St. Thomas, the seat of Elgin County.
 Ten minutes beyond St. Thomas, Port Stanley and other beach towns along Lake Erie offer recreational getaways for London locals.
 A similar drive west of the city are the towns of Komoka-Kilworth and Strathroy-Caradoc, with a short drive further to reach the shores of Lake Huron.
 East of London, in Oxford County, are the growing towns of Woodstock, Ingersoll, Tillsonburg, and Norwich.
 With both the 401 and 402 highways running along the southern border of London, surrounding Middlesex County and these neighbouring communities are easily accessible.
 For this reason, they can be considered part of the Greater London Area.

-Greater London Area: Total Market Overview
+Greater London Market Highlights

 Community Overview

-London North, London South, and London East
+North, South, and East London

 Community Overview